Does Asbestos Accumulate in the Food Chain?Awareness & Research

 Certain dangerous chemicals can make their way up the food chain and ultimately threaten human health.

-Fortunately, living things cannot absorb asbestos the way they can absorb DDT or mercury.
+Fortunately, living things cannot absorb asbestos particles the way they can absorb DDT or mercury.
 But many asbestos-exposure risks remain within the man-made environment.

 Bioaccumulation is when chemicals build up inside animals’ bodies.
 Toxic accumulation is a major problem in animals high up in the food chain.
 For example, large fish often end up with all the toxic substances the animals and plants lower in the food chain absorbed from the environment.